stefems/rover-challenge/README.md

 - [ ] Does the output file include all necessary columns, and is it in descending order based on Search Score?
 - [ ] Does the README include setup/running instructions (ideally for Mac)?
 - [ ] Does the README include your answer to the Discussion Question?
+- [ ] Have you pushed up your CLI code, README, and output file back into the repository?

 The work you create here should be representative of code that we'd expect to receive from you if you were hired tomorrow (proper abstractions, tests